Recording at Sun Studio

 Meeting Robert Hall was great, because he had so many great stories to tell about the Memphis music scene through the years.
 Not only that, but he also organised a fantastic rehearsal room for us, which had over 70 guitars for Manny and me to select from...
 As pictures show, Manny played a Gibson SG with P90 pick-ups, which sounded just sweet through the Marshall amp.
 We had a great night rehearsing there.

-I also have to include a picture here which Robert Hall took of us hanging out with Roland Janes.
-Though not a household name like his peer & pal Scotty Moore, this guy is actually no less critical in defining the rockabilly guitar style of Sun Studios.
-He played on the now legendary sessions by Jerry Lee Lewis and Billy Lee Riley, and was the linchpin guitarist of the Sun Studio house band from 1956 to 1963.
-He featured on Lewis' recordings "Whole Lotta Shaking Going On", which Manny Charlton told me is one of his favorite guitar performances of all time.
+I must include a picture here which Robert Hall took of us hanging out with Roland Janes.
+Though not a household name like his peer & pal Scotty Moore, this guy is no less critical in defining the rockabilly guitar style of Sun Studios.
+He played on the now legendary sessions by Jerry Lee Lewis and Billy Lee Riley and was the linchpin guitarist of the Sun Studio house band from 1956 to 1963.
+He featured on Lewis' recordings "Whole Lotta Shaking Going On", which Manny Charlton told me is one of his favourite guitar performances of all time.

 This recording is a hotpot of influences, but the lineage goes right back to Sun Studio in the 1950s.
 I initially got into music by listening to Nazareth and Whitesnake recordings back in the 1980s, before starting to explore the musical lineage back to Sun and beyond.
 Both Manny and Neil have told me that they first got into music by listening to the music coming out of Sun Studio in the 1950’s.
 Robert Hall, drummer with Jerry Lee Lewis, is brought up on 1st generation of rock but also influenced by the rather excellent music coming out of Memphis in the 1960’s.